 The acyclic nature of the graph ensures that a workflow is logically sound and executable.
-This formal DAG representation is central to the CangLing-KnowFlow framework, as it enables the agent to check the logical consistency of the workflow, identify failure points, and systematically perform dynamic adjustments by manipulating the graph structure.
-In constrast with existing LLM-based agents, the proposed checking manner follows certain practical rules, such as topological sorting, cycle detection, and computing logics, rather than relying purely on probabilities.
+This formal DAG representation plays a central role in the CangLing-KnowFlow framework, as it enables the agent to check the logical consistency of the workflow, identify failure points, and systematically perform dynamic adjustments by manipulating the graph structure.
+In contrast with existing LLM-based agents, the proposed checking manner follows certain practical rules, such as topological sorting, cycle detection, and computing logics, rather than relying purely on probabilities.